c-razo/c-razo1.github.io/2024-11-05-sql-filtering-lab.md

 **Step 7: Run Query for Task 3 (Login Attempts Outside of Mexico)**

 Explanation: I used the NOT and LIKE operators to retrieve login attempts that didn’t originate from Mexico.
 This type of filter is valuable for narrowing down events by geographic location.
-SQL Query:SELECT * FROM log_in_attempts WHERE NOT country LIKE 'MEX%';
+SQL Query: SELECT * FROM log_in_attempts WHERE NOT country LIKE 'MEX%';
 Screenshot: Captured the query and results.